PSLmodels/Tax-Brain/README.md

 ## Installing Tax-Brain

-You can install the latest official release from Conda using this command:
+You can install the latest official release from PyPI using this command:
-`conda install -c pslmodels taxbrain`.
+`pip taxbrain`.

-Similarly, you can update to the latest release of Tax-Brain using `conda update -c pslmodels taxbrain`.
+Similarly, you can update to the latest release of Tax-Brain using `pip install -U taxbrain`.

-Tax-Brain is currently not available on PyPI.
+Tax-Brain is no longer maintained on Conda.

 ## Using Tax-Brain